 The Agriculture and Horticulture Development Board (AHDB) is an executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs.

 The AHDB potato database provides independent data on GB-certified potato varieties that have undergone independent resistance testing for key pests, diseases and pathogens.

 Clearly, it’s designed for industry, but I still found it a helpful tool to discover varieties of potatoes I’d like to grow on the allotment and some useful information on their characteristics.

 The homepage offers a quick search function.
 If you know the name of a particular variety, type it in and click search and it will bring up the information about the potato.
 However, for me, the power of the database is within the advanced search facility.

 The database provides an extensive selection of characteristics to choose from, some are not as relevant for the home grower, but values such as cooking type, skin and flesh colour are considerations we might want to make.
-Each of the characteristics you choose will provide options within the particular characteristic on the right-hand side for you to pick and filter the results further.
-When you’ve made all the choices you want, click on the search button.
+Each of the characteristics you choose will provide options within the particular characteristic for you to pick and filter the results further.

-When you click on a particular variety in the results box, you will be taken to a page that provides a useful description of the potato including yield and texture.
-There are images of the tuber, sprout and the potato’s flower.
+The database provides a useful description of the potato including yield and texture.
+There are also images of the tuber, sprout and the potato’s flower.

 Choosing the perfect potato to grow is ultimately a personal choice and based on many factors.
-The variety of potatoes available is incredible and there is a huge benefit to growing your own.
+The variety of potatoes available is incredible and I genuinely believe there lies the benefit of growing your own.